azcafriz13/project-1-election-data-analysis/README.md

 - The scripts will  print the results into <strong>'bellweather_results'</strong> folder

 **3. Exit Poll Demographics**

+The code for this is in the git repository in the following files:
+- Demographic_Dataframe_Collection.ipynb

+After running this file, the user must select the .csv data file:
+- Aggregate-Data-Demographic.csv
+from the "data files" folder.

 Because the individual votes of citizens is generally protected, most demographic data that may lead towards particular parties has to be obtained through polling data, not election results.
 Two major demographic areas were analyzed for trended results in the presidential elections.